statsd/statsd/docs/admin_interface.md

 A really simple TCP management interface is available by default on port `8126` or overriden in the configuration file.
-Inspired by the memcache stats approach this can be used to monitor a live statsd server.
+Inspired by the memcache stats approach this can be used to monitor a live StatsD server.
 You can interact with the management server by telnetting to port `8126`, the following commands are available based on the running server.

 ## Common commands

-* health [up|down] - a way to get/set the health status of statsd.
+* health [up|down] - a way to get/set the health status of StatsD.
 Alone will get you the current health status.
 Passing a second command will set the status to the new value.
 Accepted values are _up_ and _down_.
 * config - a dump of the current configuration
 * quit - close the connection from the server side

-## Statsd specific commands
+## StatsD specific commands

 * stats - some stats about the running server
 * counters - a dump of all the current counters